 Car accident victims often focus on their medical expenses and repair bills, but those are not the only damages for which you might be eligible to receive compensation.

+But the insurance company or at-fault driver’s initial settlement offer is not likely to include such damages.
 Thus, wait to accept any checks or payment until you have consulted with a lawyer and are aware of the full scope of your claim.

 What If I Have Already Received a Check?

 If you gave your verbal consent to accept a settlement offer and a check is on the way, or you have it in your possession, DO NOT CASH IT!